Bergen Hill, Jersey City

 The Bergen Hill Historic District received an opinion of eligibility for New Jersey Register of Historic Places designation (ID#1481) in 1991.
 It includes Summit Avenue and side streets which feature a mix of late 19th/early 20th architecture that includes brick rowhouses, brownstones, Queen Anne style apartment buildings and private homes.
-At the foot of avenue is Library Hall, a renovated 1866 building, now residences.
-It travels north to the landmark St. John's Episcopal Church soon after coming in the neighborhood of the Beacon, site of the former Jersey City Medical Center which since 2005 is being renovated and restored for adaptive reuse.
-Lincoln High School is on Crescent Avenue which, as its name suggests, arcs the neighborhood as is crosses Communipaw.
+At the foot of avenue is Library Hall, a renovated 1866 building that served as the town hall for Bergen Township then later as Bergen City before it was annexed by Jersey City in 1870.
+Library Hall is now residences.
+It travels north to the landmark St. John's Episcopal Church soon after coming in the neighborhood of the Beacon, site of the former Jersey City Medical Center, which since 2016 has been renovated and restored for adaptive reuse as an apartment complex.
+The neighborhoods' high school, Lincoln High School, is located on Crescent Avenue.